NCCA/NGL/README.md

 #NGL the NCCA Graphics Library
 This is the main source branch for the NCCA Graphics Library ngl.

-It needs to be built using QtCreator and you will also need to install boost
+It needs to be built using QtCreator or CMake and you will also need to install boost (pathed in /usr/local/include as default)

+Note this is now being built using C++ 11 and will use many C++ 11 features so make sure you have a modern compiler such as clang++ or g++ >4.8

 For more info check out the website here